-The differences in properties between P2X receptor splice variants has highlighted the contribution of the intracellular amino and carboxyl termini as well as the transmembrane segments to determining the time course of ATP-evoked currents (11-14).
-This has been supported with work on chimeras; for example, between P2X1 and P2X2 receptors (15).
-The amino terminus of P2X receptors is similar in length between receptor subtypes and contains a conserved PKC consensus sequence 10-12 residues before a conserved glycine residue at the start of the first transmembrane (TM1) segment.
-We have shown that, for human P2X1 and P2X2 receptors, this pre-TM1 region between the consensus PKC site and the start of TM1 plays a
+The differences in properties between P2X receptor splice variants has highlighted the contribution of the intracellular amino and carboxyl termini as well as the transmembrane segments to determining the time-course of ATP evoked currents e.g. (11-14).
+This has been supported with work on chimeras for example between P2X1 and P2X2 receptors (15).
+The amino terminus of P2X receptors is similar in length between receptor subtypes and contains a conserved protein kinase C (PKC) consensus sequence 10-12 residues before a conserved glycine residue at the start of the first transmembrane (TM1) segment.
+We have shown that for human P2X1 and P2X2 receptors that this pre-TM1 region between the consensus PKC site and the start of TM1 plays a dominant role in the regulation of time-course and may interact with intracellular carboxyl terminal residues (16).